TIPS & IDEAS: Mixing & matching patterns

 STEP 2 CHOOSE YOUR MAIN PATTERN

-From your chosen colour family (based on the above or your OWN colour choices), decide on your THREE TO FIVE fave colours.
-These will be for your MAIN pattern – the pattern that holds ALL of the colours that you want to use.
+From your chosen colour family (based on the above or your OWN colour choices), decide on TWO or more fave colours.
+These will be for your MAIN pattern – the pattern that holds the colours you want to use.

 Consider the following in your main pattern…